hemml/OMGlib/README.md

      (t (default-code)) ;; will be executed in non-Safari browsers
   ```

+- `(gensym2)` - like `(gensym)`, but returns interned symbol.
+Use for hygienic macros, defined with `defmacro-f`, because all symbols in the macro output must pass write-read chain to be transferred to the host.

 ### Creating SVG elements

 You can create `SVG` elements with `make-svg` function.
 The function accepts parameter pairs like `:|attributename| value` for attributes and `(tag-name ...attributes and subtags)` for inner elements.
 A string parameter will be inserted as a tag body.
 For exanple, the following code will return SVG-object with circle: